 ☑️ Publish - Phew, you’re just about finished.
 Post your new landing page on your website and keep tabs on it to ensure its success.

 Every project has minor roadblocks, it’s inevitable.
 That’s why it’s important to have a flexible workflow to account for these delays.
 Your marketing workflow is a series of steps to complete a project, but you can always move them around a little to accommodate your needs.

 If you are working within your team to complete a project, it's important to share your workflow so that everyone is on the same page.
-If they have access to your plan, they can tell you if it’s realistic or not (from their end of course!)
+If they have access to your plan, they can give you feedback and help you set realistic goals.
 This helps you keep reasonable expectations throughout your marketing project.